chobolife/study_english/bread_barbershop/Season_1/03_Heavy_Metal.md

 * * *
 - Those guys have it made!
 - Oh, if only we could be like those guys.
-- It's because they have style.
+- It's cause they have style.
 - Style?
 * * *
 - Hey, excuse me.